Queen Elizabeth IIs Husband Has successful Heart Procedure - UrduPoint

 Queen Elizabeth II's Husband Has 'successful' Heart Procedure

+The Duke of Edinburgh, who turns 100 in June and had a stent fitted for blocked arteries in 2011, was transferred to a specialist cardiac unit on Monday.

-Royal officials said the Duke of Edinburgh, as he is formally known, "underwent a successful procedure for a pre-existing heart condition at St Bartholomew's Hospital" on Wednesday.
+Royal officials said he had a "successful procedure for a pre-existing heart condition at St Bartholomew's Hospital" in central London on Wednesday.

 "His Royal Highness will remain in hospital for treatment, rest and recuperation for a number of days," they added.

-Philip has now spent more than two weeks in hospital, his longest every stay, raising fears for his health because of his advanced age.
+Philip's current stay in hospital has been his longest ever, raising fears for his health because of his advanced age.

+He is being treated at the state-run St Bartholomew's Hospital near St Paul's Cathedral, where he was taken on Monday for testing and observation of a "pre-existing heart condition".

 The prince was first admitted to the private King Edward VII Hospital in central London on February 16.